-Completion of a Physical Education (PE), Health Education (HE), Recreation (RE), or Varsity (VS) course is required in each of the first two semesters in which a student is enrolled in nine units or more.
-Two units of PE, HE, RE or VS are also required for graduation from College of the Desert.
+Completion of a Physical Education (PE), Health Education (HE), Recreation (RE), or Varsity (VSM, VSW) course is required in each of the first two semesters in which a student is enrolled in nine units or more.
+These two classes are also a requirement for graduation from College of the Desert.